meshery/meshery/docs/overview.md

 ## Who Meshery is for (adopters and operators)
-Targeted audience for Meshery project would be any Technology operators that leverage Service Mesh in their ecosystem; this includes Developers, Devops Engineers, Decision Makers, Architects, and organizations that rely on Microservices platform.
+Targeted audience for Meshery project would be any technology operators that leverage service mesh in their ecosystem; this includes developers, devops engineers, decision makers, architects, and organizations that rely on microservices platform.

 ## Meshery approach to provide performance Metrics around Service Meshes
 - Identify permutations of workloads, infrastructure types, and measurements to use for: